mpaulweeks/CodingForCreatives-2017-July/homework/canvas/README.md

 Use javascript and the canvas to draw a picture.

 Requirements:
+- Use all of the shapes (ellipse, rectangle, line, triangle) to draw a picture
+- Use variables to store and re-use your colors

 Upload the following to `students/<yourname>/canvas/` by 5pm on Sunday, October 29
 - `index.html`